Does Skiff optionally support CardDAV and/or CalDAV? Or otherwise offer a way to sync contacts with a phone and share calendars with others?

 This gives the ability for external users to reply E2EE in their web browser.
 While not ideal it’s better than nothing.

 I realize email encryption is hard and really the only standard is PGP.
-I know you’re really not going to want to hear that seeing as you wrote PGP is dead.
-What's next? - Read more but it is an unfortunate truth that PGP will probably never entirely die until something replaces it, that can be federated across email providers.
+I know you’re really not going to want to hear that seeing as you wrote https://skiff.org/blog/pgp-dead-what-next but it is an unfortunate truth that PGP will probably never entirely die until something replaces it, that can be federated across email providers.

 What Skiff is right now, is certainly not going to replace it.
 It also won’t be the The Signal Protocol either, as this requires key exchange which isn’t possible on an asynchronous communication protocol like SMTP.
 There has been an attempt (and you might remember criptext, which hasn’t seen any activity in ages).
 Signal Messenger isn’t going to replace email, as there is still a workflow for “letter” style immutable responses as opposed to transient back-forward conversation.